Exploring Ashwagandha: Depression, Stress, And Mental Health

 Lifestyle management options for depression

-While the medical community conducts additional research into how ashwagandha root extract affects depression, other approaches may also be helpful in managing symptoms and don’t require medication.
+While the medical community conducts additional research into how ashwagandha root extract affects depression, other approaches may also help manage symptoms and don’t require medication.
 Consider trying the following approaches to relieve depression:

 Exercise regularly: Exercise releases endorphins, which are one of the body’s “feel-good” chemicals.
 Taking walks, practicing yoga, or engaging in other forms of movement or workouts may also raise the dopamine level in the brain, subsequently lifting your mood.
 If you’re new to exercise, you may want to avoid strenuous exercises like running, which could wear you out quickly.
 Consider an exercise class, beginner’s yoga, or going for walks.